 Standardized Assessments: Pennsylvania State Standardized Assessment

 Description of Course:Grade 3 math is aligned to PA Academic and Core Standards.
 Unit 1 focuses on Numbers and Operations in Base 10.
 In this unit, students will estimate and round numbers, read and write numbers to 100,000, and apply place value concepts.
 Students will add and subtract whole numbers up to three digits.
 Unit 2 focuses on Operations and Algebraic Thinking.
 Students will understand the relationship between addition and multiplication.
 Students will recognize division as the whole divided into equal groups.
 Students will understand and create fractions of a whole.
 Unit 3 focuses on Measurement and Data.
 Students will tell time to the minute and calculate elapsed time.
 Students will measure using metric and customary units.
 Students will count coins and bills, and make a change.
 Students will interpret and create data on graphs.
 Students will determine the area and perimeter.
 Unit 4 focuses on Geometry.
-Students will identify characteristics of polygons and solid figures.
+Students will identify the characteristics of polygons and solid figures.
 Unit 5 focuses on content to help prepare students for fourth-grade math, including multiplying greater numbers and long division with and without remainders.

 Grade Level: 3Time Per Day/Week: 40 minutes/5 day rotationLength of Course: Year (part of the 5-day rotation)